 - Split old clumps of bergamot and sorrel

-- Clean greenhouse with soapy water and use a scraper to get algae off the glass, you can buy a good one from the pound shop, also wash down with jeyes fluid to kill any bacterial spores.
+- Clean greenhouse with soapy water and use a scraper to get algae off the glass, you can buy a good scraper from the pound shop, and washing up liquid will do to clean your greenhouse.
 Finally use a fumigator to get rid of red spider mite, greenfly etc, we sell these in the allotment shop, open wed and sun 10am until 12.

 “Plant and your partner plants with you, weed and you weed alone!”